 Understanding Skin Temperature

-Understanding Skin Temperature and Its Role in Heat Safety
+Understanding Skin Temperature and Its Role in Heat Response

 What Is Skin Temperature?

 Skin temperature is the temperature measured at the surface of your body.
-Unlike core body temperature, which reflects the heat of your internal organs, skin temperature is more immediately affected by your surroundings—like air temperature, humidity, sun exposure, and even clothing or equipment.
+Unlike core body temperature, which reflects the internal heat of your organs, skin temperature is highly responsive to external factors—like air temperature, humidity, sunlight, clothing, and gear.
+It’s the body’s first point of contact with the environment.

 Why Skin Temperature Matters in Athletics